Why Do Strength Training?

 Lower Body: Hamstring Curl

 Hold onto the back of a chair.
-Flex your left foot and bend the knee, bringing your heel toward your buttocks.
+Flex your left foot and bend the knee, bringing your heel toward your butt.
 Keep your right leg slightly bent.
 Lower your left foot back to the floor.
 Do 8-12 reps and then repeat with the right leg.
-To make this exercise more challenging, ask your doctor if it is safe for you to wear ankle weights.
+To make this exercise harder, ask your doctor if it's safe for you to wear ankle weights.

 Strength Training and Blood Sugar

-If you take certain diabetes medications, you may need to take precautions to avoid a dangerous drop in blood sugar (hypoglycemia).
-Ask your doctor if you should check your blood sugar or eat a snack before working out.
-Keep snacks or glucose tablets with you when you're exercising in case you develop symptoms of low blood sugar, such as shaking or weakness.
+If you take certain diabetes medications, you may need to take precautions to avoid a dangerous drop in your blood sugar levels (hypoglycemia).
+Ask your doctor if you should check your levels or eat a snack before working out.
+Keep snacks or glucose tablets with you when you exercise in case you get symptoms of low blood sugar, such as shaking or weakness.

 Strength Training and Insulin

-If you take insulin, you may need to adjust the dose before and after exercise.
-Begin with a gentle workout to see how it affects your blood sugar.
+You may need to adjust the dose before and after exercise.
+Do an easy workout to see how it affects your blood sugar.
 Check your levels before, during, and after exercise.
-If you work out within an hour or two of a meal, you may need to reduce your meal-time insulin dose.
-Check with your doctor before making any insulin changes.
-Oral diabetes medicines may also need to be lowered when you exercise.
+If you work out within an hour or two of a meal, you may need to lower your meal-time insulin dose.
+Talk with your doctor, who can also tell you if you need to adjust doses of any other diabetes medicines when you work out.

 Who Should Not Lift Weights?

-Weight-lifting is not recommended for people with diabetes-related eye problems (such as retinopathy) that are not being treated.
-Likewise, very intense cardio work is not a good idea with untreated retinopathy.
-Both can increase pressure in the eyes.
-If you have nerve damage in your feet, sitting or lying on the floor may be a better bet.
-Remember, check with your doctor before beginning a fitness program.
+Weight lifting is not recommended for people with diabetes-related eye problems (such as retinopathy) that aren't being treated.
+Likewise, intense cardio workouts are not a good idea with untreated retinopathy.
+Both can raise pressure in the eyes.
+If you have nerve damage in your feet, you may need to exercise while you sit or lie on the floor, or swim.
+Your doctor can tell you what's OK for you.
+Also, if you've had a heart attack or stroke, talk with your doctor first.